-These operating instructions describe the method for decontamination of ultrasound probes using equipment based on hydrogen peroxide.
-This is a semi-automated process to achieve high level disinfection (HLD) of probes in a sealed chamber by exposure to hydrogen peroxide mist.
+These operating instructions describe the method for decontamination of ultrasound probes using equipment based on ultraviolet C technology.
+This is a semi-automated process to achieve high level disinfection of probes in a sealed chamber by exposure to ultraviolet light.